-The dwarf lemon in the yard or home is the most sought-after tree these days.
-Today you will learn about the most compact lemon varieties that are suitable even for a small garden.
+The dwarf lemon in the yard or home is the most sought-after tree.
+Today, you will learn about the most compact lemon varieties suitable for a small garden.

 Dwarf Meyer Lemon Tree

 Within the first twenty months of their establishment, Meyer lemon trees may bear fruit and provide a harvest.
-This tree is both decorative and a provider of lemon deliciousness, whether you put it in your yard or on your porch.
+This tree is both decorative and provides lemon deliciousness, whether you put it in your yard or on your porch.

-Small, spherical bright yellow fruits are produced all year long by the Dwarf Meyer Lemon shrub.
+The dwarf Meyer lemon shrub produces small, spherical, bright yellow fruits year-round.
 When mature, the fruit has an acidic, juicy, and somewhat sweet flavor that is both tart and refreshing.
-In most places, miniature trees are planted as house plants or in containers.
+Miniature trees are usually planted as house plants or in containers.

-It may be transferred to a bright area outside in the spring to let the flowers be pollinated by bees.
-Hand-pollination is required if the flowers are to be kept inside.
+In the spring, it may be transferred to a bright area outside to let bees pollinate the flowers.
+However, hand-pollination is required if the flowers are to be kept inside.
 If you live in a cold climate, bring the tree inside and put it under artificial light.

 Bearss Lemon Tree

-Bearss variety has a couple of distinguishing features, although they’re not all that unique.
+Bearss variety has some distinguishing features, although they’re not all that unique.
 As a first step, they are very fast-growing and fruitful.
 For one thing, they have less thorns than the majority of lemon tree cultivars.

 Because of its strong growth and near-thornlessness, the tree was formerly known as the ‘Sicily.’
 The ‘Bearrs’ lemons have a lot of juice in them, and it’s of a high grade.